 But these significant cost savings do come with come at the expense of significant hassle and risk.
 Using two different airlines, you’ll need to collect luggage at the connecting airport and then check in to the domestic flight.
 If the first flight is delayed, you run the risk of missing the domestic flight, which you’d need to rebook at your own expense.
 So use caution if using this method and plan lengthy layovers or even stopovers.
 Weigh out the risk-vs-reward for yourself before implementing this money-saving strategy.

 Mexico has a fantastic network of buses that are great when needing to travel between cities within relatively close proximity.
-Yet when travel times exceed 10 hours or so, it can often be more logical to use one of the many domestic flights that connect Mexico.
+Yet when bus travel times exceed 10 hours or so, it can often be more logical and even more economical to use one of the many domestic flights instead.

 As mentioned, fares on Mexico’s domestic airlines are usually quite inexpensive, making travel throughout Mexico very affordable.

-Meanwhile, we find Volaris to be perfectly acceptable.
-Some passengers like to complain about VivaAerobus.
-But we’ve found them to be fine for a short flight and a cheap ticket on a budget airline.
+Personally, we find Volaris to be perfectly acceptable, and particularly so for the price.
+As for VivaAerobus, we tend to hear more complaints about them.
+That said, we’ve found VivaAerobus to be fine for a short flight and a cheap ticket on a budget airline.
+Your mileage may vary.